 One part of South Canterbury is an area of national distinction.
 The Mackenzie District has New Zealand’s highest mountains, and its waters have become one of the country’s most important sources of energy.

 The area is named after James Mackenzie, a shepherd and would-be farmer.
 He was captured for allegedly stealing sheep from a large sheep run, but claimed innocence and escaped.
 He was recaptured and sentenced to five years’ hard labour, but escaped twice more.
-Later, his trial was found to be flawed, and he was pardoned.
-Said to be immensely strong, he was admired as a rebel who challenged the powerful and wealthy in a class-conscious community.
+Later, his trial was found to have been flawed, and he was pardoned.
+Said to be immensely strong physically, he was admired as a rebel who challenged the powerful and wealthy in a class-conscious community.

 The first scenic reserves in Aoraki/Mt Cook's Tasman and Hooker valleys were set aside in 1887.
-The Murchison Valley was added in 1917 and the Godley Valley in 1927.
-These reserves were consolidated into the Aoraki/Mt Cook National Park in 1953.
-The park is now 72,164 hectares.
+The Murchison valley was added in 1917 and the Godley valley in 1927.
+These reserves were consolidated as Aoraki/Mt Cook National Park in 1953.
+The park’s extent is now 72,164 hectares.

-In 1882 the first attempt was made on Aoraki/Mt Cook, New Zealand’s highest mountain (3,754 metres).
+In 1882 the first attempt was made on Aoraki/Mt Cook, New Zealand’s highest mountain (then 3,764 metres).
 It was first climbed by the New Zealanders Tom Fyfe, George Graham and Jack Clarke in 1894.
-In 1948 a young climber, Edmund Hillary, was on the first ascent of the mountain’s south ridge.
-Five years later he and Sherpa Tenzing Norgay were the first to conquer Mt Everest.
-The face-climbing era that began in the 1950s culminated in the 1970 first ascent of the Caroline Face.
+In 1948 a young climber, Edmund Hillary, was in a party which made the first ascent of the mountain’s south ridge.
+Five years later he and Sherpa Tenzing Norgay were the first to climb Mt Everest.
+The face-climbing era that began in the 1950s culminated in the first ascent of the Caroline Face in 1970.